 - 8 nights’ handpicked hotel accommodation with breakfast and one on the overnight train

 - City maps and comprehensive directions to your hotels

 - Clearly-presented wallets for your rail tickets, hotel vouchers and other documentation

 - All credit card surcharges and complimentary delivery of your travel documents

 PLEASE NOTE: YOU WILL NEED A BELARUS TRANSIT VISA AND RUSSIAN VISA FOR THIS HOLIDAY

 Start your epic trans-continental journey with a Eurostar service to Brussels Midi.
 From here, travel by high speed train via Cologne to German capital, Berlin.

-On arrival in Berlin Hauptbahnhof, check in for an overnight stay at the Amano Grand Central (or similar), located close to the station.
+On arrival at Berlin’s grandiose main station, check in for an overnight stay at the Amano Grand Central (or similar), which will be in walking distance from the station.